Table of Contents Show

 Let’s see how white tea compares to other teas with side effects like these.

 4.1) Green Tea Vs. White

-Green Tea has several origins in places from Japan to Kenya, harvesting seasons from Spring to autumn, and different leaf types compared to white.
+Green Tea has several origins in places from Japan to Kenya, with harvesting seasons from Spring to autumn and different leaf types compared to white.

 The Oxidation process of green tea involves baking, pan firing, and steaming, after which the leaves are shaped and rolled, unlike the white, which has two processes – Withering and drying.